mikemishal/DWRAgentHack/README.md

 # Digital Win Room (DWR) Automation Sprint 🚀
-## 2.5 Hour Business Innovation Challenge
+## 1.5 Hour Business Innovation Challenge

 Welcome business innovators and citizen developers!
-Whether you're new to automation or have built agents ### **Expert Mentors Available**
-- **Business Process Experts**: DWR workflow optimization and pain point analysis
-- **Copilot Studio Specialists**: Agent building for experienced and new builders
-- **Power Platform Mentors**: Low-code app development and workflow automation
-- **Integration Specialists**: Connecting to available data sources and systems
-- **Executive Communication Experts**: Designing solutions that leadership will adopt, this sprint challenges you to create practical DWR solutions using low-code/no-code Microsoft tools.
+Whether you're new to automation or have built agents before, this focused 90-minute sprint challenges you to create practical DWR solutions using low-code/no-code Microsoft tools.
 Transform your deal review expertise into intelligent automation.

 ## ⚠️ Important Environment Disclaimers